-One of the first applications of abstract network formalism is to compare the organization principles of various complex systems.
-The earliest and probably the most important observation is that networks organize themselves into scale free architectures in which a majority of the nodes contain very few connections (edges) while a few nodes (also called hubs) in the network are highly connected [7].
-The behavior of scale-free networks is dominated by a relatively small number of nodes and this ensures that these networks are resistant to random accidental failures but are vulnerable to coordinated attacks at hub nodes [8].
-In other words, just like the Internet functions without any major disruptions even though hundreds of routers malfunction at any given moment, different individuals belonging to the same biological species remain healthy in spite of considerable random variation in their genomic information.
-Nevertheless, a cell is not likely to survive if a hub protein is knocked out.
+One of the key applications of the abstract network formalism is to compare the organizing principles of various complex systems.
+The earliest and probably most important observation is that networks organize themselves into scale free architectures in which a majority of the nodes contain very few connections (edges) while a few nodes (also called hubs) in the network are highly connected [7].
+The behavior of scale-free networks is dominated by a relatively small number of nodes and this ensures that such networks are resistant to random accidental failures but are vulnerable to coordinated attacks at hub nodes [8].
+In other words, just as the Internet functions without any major disruptions even though hundreds of routers malfunction at any given moment, different individuals belonging to the same biological species remain healthy in spite of considerable random variation in their genomic information.
+However, a cell is not likely to survive if a hub protein is knocked out.
 For example, highly connected proteins in the yeast protein-protein interaction network are three-times more likely to be essential than proteins with only a small number of links to other proteins [9].
 A scale-free network is a kind of small-world network because hubs ensure that the distance between any two nodes in the network is small.[10][11].
-For examples, the presence of hubs in the airport network makes it possible to travel between any two cities in the world within a short interval of time. more sophisticated way to define centrality is to take into account the importance of neighbors.
-Toward this end, the PageRank algorithm plays a prominent role.
-Faced with a search query, Google has to decide which set of results are ranked higher and appear on the first page of the results page.
-Originally developed in social network analysis [12], PageRank utilizes an algorithm developed to rank relevant documents based on the rank of the websites that link to this document in a self-consistent manner - i.e. being linked by higher ranking nodes counts for more.
-The algorithm was then adopted in food webs to prioritize nodes that are in danger of extinction [13] and also to rank prognostic relevance for patients with cancers [14].
+For example, the presence of hubs in the airport network makes it possible to travel between any two cities in the world within a short interval of time.
+Though counting the number of neighbors is very useful in determining the centrality of a node, a more sophisticated way to define centrality is to take into account the importance of neighbors.
+The PageRank algorithm is a prominent example of this approach.
+Faced with a search query, Google must decide which set of results to rank higher and place on the first results page.
+Originally developed in social network analysis [12], PageRank utilizes an algorithm developed to rank relevant documents based on the rank of the websites that link to this document in a self-consistent manner - i.e. being linked to by higher ranking nodes has a larger impact on the document’s ranking.
+This algorithm was then adopted in food webs to prioritize nodes that are in danger of extinction [13] and was also used to rank prognostic relevance for patients with cancers [14].